Salt & Wind Travel

 Eat At The Elderberry House Restaurant

-For a stay with a more Gold Country focus, consider staying in the town of Mariposa where you can continue wine tasting, visit the phenomenal Mariposa Museum and History Center, or wander the old town before heading into the El Portal entrance to Yosemite.
-Or, cross through the park and exit to the east through Tioga Pass, and head on to visit Mammoth Lakes.
+For a stay with a more Gold Country focus, consider staying in Mariposa, where you can continue wine tasting or wander the old town before heading into the El Portal entrance to Yosemite.
+You can also cross through the park exit to the east through Tioga Pass and head on to visit Mammoth Lakes.

 Have Us Plan Your California Trip